Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 ![Example of RegionInformation component on the page as a modal](/lets-create-data-vis-svelte/info-for-derbyshire-modal.png)

-We don't want to show the modal when no region has been selected, so in `App.svelte`, start by giving `activeRegion` no default value and then in the markup, replace the current `RegionInformation` component with the following:
+We don't want to show the modal when no region has been selected, so in `App.svelte`, start by giving `activeRegion` no default value and then in the markup, replace the current `RegionInformation` component and the temporary `<h1>` tag with the following:

 ```html
 {#if activeRegion}